Jerk Chicken with Mango Slaw and Pineapple Salsa

 Equipment

-- Food Processor (or a high-powered blender)
+- Food Processor or high-powered blender

-- High-Powered Blender (or a food processor)
+- High-Powered Blender or food processor

 Ingredients